nielskee/draft-articles/TechnicalHiringPart2.md

 was, you're back to sending a signal that this is really just about your company and its requirements.

-## T-Shapes and technical specifics
+## T-shapes and technical specifics

 TODO: diagram